ServiceNow/DoomArena/README.md

 pip install doomarena-browsergym  # optional
 ```

-If you want to test attacks on a Mail Agent inspired by the [LLMail Challenge]() run
+If you want to test attacks on a Mail Agent (which can summarize and send emails on your behalf) inspired by the [LLMail Challenge](https://llmailinject.azurewebsites.net/) run
 ```bash
 pip install doomarena-mailinject  # optional
 ```